 PCHC is committed to the health and wellbeing of all of our patients and communities.
-We strive to provide an environment that is inclusive, patient-centered, and welcoming to all.
+We strive to provide an environment that is inclusive, patient-centered, welcoming, and affirming to all.

-For the past six years in a row, PCHC has been recognized as a Leader in LGBT Healthcare Equality by the Human Rights Campaign Foundation (HRC).
-This means that our practices and policies value the equality and inclusion of LGBTQ patients, visitors, and employees.
+For the past 10 years in a row, PCHC has been recognized as a Leader in LGBTQIA+ Healthcare Equality by the Human Rights Campaign.
+This means that our practices and policies value the equality and inclusion of LGBTQIA+ patients, visitors, and employees.

 One of the keys to good healthcare is being open with your primary care provider.
-Health professionals treating you need to know about your sexual orientation and gender identity to give the best possible care.
-For tips on being open with healthcare providers, go to www.hrc.org/resources
+Health professionals treating you need to know about your sexual orientation, gender expression and gender identity to provider you with the best possible care.
+For tips on having these conversations with your healthcare providers, go to www.hrc.org/resources

 “What Do I Do?”
 Handbook:

 Of the 1.2 million people living with HIV in the United States, roughly one in seven does not know their HIV status.
 Approximately 40,000 people are diagnosed with HIV each year, with one in five cases occurring among youth between the ages of 13 and 24.
 Gay and bisexual men and transgender women, particularly of color, continue to bear the biggest burden.
 For more information, visit: www.hrc.org/whatdoido

 Additional Information about how PCHC ensures an inclusive, patient-centered, welcoming, and affirming environment for our LGBTQIA+ patients: